cucumber-ltd/opencollective-github-voting/lib/infrastructure/pubsub/README.md

 ## Deferred/Scheduled publishing

-When a publisher wants to publish something, they call `scheduleSignal`.
+When a publisher wants to publish something, they call `publish`.
 This schedules the signal for delivery to subscribers, but it doesn't deliver them (yet).

-Scheduled signals are only delivered after calling `flushScheduledSignals`.
+Scheduled signals are only delivered after calling `flush`.

 So what's the point in that?
 It simplifies testing.